General Postoperative Instructions

 SWELLING & DISCOLORATIONS

 These are normal parts of the healing process and, unless extreme, are of no significant concern.
-Early application of ice can be helpful in decreasing the amount of swelling, which peaks 72 hours after surgery.
-Place an ice pack to the surgery side of your face in 20-minute intervals for the first 24–36 hours as you feel up to it.
+Early application of ice can help decrease the amount of swelling, which peaks 72 hours after surgery.
+Place an ice pack on the surgery side of your face in 20-minute intervals for the first 24–36 hours as you feel up to it.
 (You do not need to do this overnight.)
 Keep your head elevated on additional pillows.
 This will also help to reduce the severity of swelling.
 If at any time you have concerns, please contact our office.

 ORAL HYGIENE